veryl-lang/doc/book/src/05_language_reference/06_declaration/03_register.md

 `if_reset` can be conceal reset porality and synchronisity.
 The actual porality and synchronisity can be configured through `[build]` section of `Veryl.toml`.

+If there is a single clock and reset in the module, clock and reset specification can be omitted.

 ```veryl,playground
 module ModuleA (
     i_clk: input clock,